Stein Amundsen

-Stein Amundsen (born 9 February 1966) is a retired Norwegian football striker.
+Stein Amundsen (born 9 February 1966) is a Norwegian former football striker.

+Career

 He started his career in Drøbak-Frogn and was picked up by Lillestrøm SK in 1988.
 His career was crowned with the 1989 1. divisjon title, which he secured with the decisive winning goal.
 He amassed 66 league games over four seasons.
 He was bought by Lyn in 1992, eventually being converted to midfielder as well as team captain.
 He played the 1994 Norwegian Football Cup Final, which Lyn lost.

 Upon retiring in 1997, he entered dentist training and eventually settled as a dentist in Hvitsten.
 He married and had one daughter.